 While trench details for water services show open cuts, the City will require all long side services on Island Crest Way to be bored.
 All other services are allowed as open cuts but can be bored if the Contractor chooses to do so.
-All other provisions of the specifications shall apply and no additional payment will be made beyond the unit price bid for t locations and repair any damaged utili he respective wa ties at their expe iter service. ise.
-Contractor shall verify all existing utility
+All other provisions of the specifications shall apply and no additional payment will be made beyond the unit price bid for the respective water service.
+Contractor shall verify all existing utility locations and repair any damaged utilities at their expense.